ilhangrn/rustynotes.com/content/blog/Song_lyrics.md

 +++

 ## (*Eng*) Song lyrics
+---
+Love is to die

-Love is to die, love is to live.
-Life is surronded with them, love is life.
+Love is to live.

+Life is surronded with them

+Love is life.